python-bonobo/bonobo/docs/tutorial/1-init.rst

 **Graphs** are a set of transformations, with directional links between them to define the data-flow that will happen at runtime.

-To inspect the graph of your first transformation (you must install graphviz first to do so), run:
+To inspect the graph of your first transformation (`you must install graphviz first to do so <https://www.graphviz.org/download/>`_), run:

 .. code-block:: shell-session